 What is Brexit, and when is it happening?

-I want to apply to UK universities to start in 2019- what fees will I pay?
+I am an EU student who wants to apply to UK universities to start in 2020- what fees will I pay?

 What happens to my immigration status if I am studying while Britain leave the EU?

 If the UK leaves the EU with a withdrawal agreement in place, EU students arriving before 1st January 2021 will not require a student visa.
 However, if you plan to remain in the UK beyond 31st December 2020 (for example, if your course runs until 2021), you will need to apply to the EU’s settlement scheme.
 Conversely, if the UK leaves the EU without a deal on October 31st 2019, EU students will need to apply for a European Temporary Leave to Remain in order to stay in the UK longer than 3 months.
 EU students would fill in an online form and pay a small fee to be allowed to remain in the UK for a further 36 months.
 The UK government is yet to announce their plans for time periods longer than this, which will affect courses greater than 3 years in length (such as Medicine).
 For more information on this topic, please refer to the British Council.